 Ecological Urban Design in Emergent Biomes

-Natural Ecological Systems Design studies ecological systems is both as a place of mariculture production and a place of inhabitation for people.
-Focus is currently placed on shorelines and deltas, which constitute intricate hydrological reservoirs and networks, associated with patterns of urban clusters and active productive landscapes.
+Natural Ecological Systems Design studies ecological systems in extreme climates that function both as a place of food production and a place of inhabitation for people.
+Focus is currently placed on biomes affected by climate change which constitute complex topographical and hydrological networks, associated with patterns of urban clusters and active productive landscapes.
 The interrelations between these parts are woven into a multi-scalar system that actively responds to the changes of its natural environment and the demands for infrastructure and production.
 Models for new cities in emergent biomes are formulated with computational modelling and simulation methods.
 The research area is founded on the logic that the patterns of human inhabitation are determined by the needs of the infrastructure of the ecology – designed, grown and developed as integrated natural and cultural systems, with the ambition to be resilient to change.

 Design & Build